-Before 1990 there were barely 1,000 Koreans in New Zealand.
-Then the numbers soared, reaching almost 20,000 a decade later.
+Before 1990 there were fewer than 1,000 Koreans in New Zealand.
+Then the numbers soared, reaching over 30,000 by 2013.
 Leaving their crowded cities for a less frantic urban life has proved very popular among South Koreans.
 They have flocked to Auckland, where they have built up business and cultural networks.

-Full story by Hong-key Yoon and Inshil Choe Yoon
+Full story by Inshil Choe Yoon and Hong-key Yoon

 The Short Story

 Korea is divided into two countries, North and South Korea.
 Almost all Korean immigrants to New Zealand have come from South Korea.

 Few Koreans arrived before the early 1990s, but after the government introduced a points system for immigrants in 1991, New Zealand’s Korean population boomed.
 Many middle-class Koreans were looking for a lifestyle change away from the pressures of Korean city life.

 The New Zealand government’s long-term business immigration scheme led to another wave of Korean migrants in the 2000s.
 Some were later joined by friends and elderly parents.
 Most Korean immigrants lived in cities, especially Auckland – in 2013 over 70% of New Zealand’s Koreans were based in Auckland.

 Korean migrants retained close links with home.
 Many visited Korea regularly, especially in September or October for family reunions to venerate their ancestors on Chusok day, or December for end-of-year events, including Christmas.

 Finding suitable jobs has been a challenge for Koreans in New Zealand.
 Some who came in the early 1990s failed to find jobs, and set up small businesses instead.
 By the mid-1990s there were several grocery stores, travel agents and restaurants serving the Korean community, and businesses focusing on Korean tourists.
 By the 2010s Korean businesses also served the wider community.